 SCTP assigns a Transmission Sequence Number (TSN) to each user data fragment or unfragmented message.
 The TSN is independent of any Stream Sequence Number assigned at the stream level.
 The receiving end acknowledges all TSNs received, even if there are gaps in the sequence.
+If a user data fragment or unfragmented message needs to be retransmitted, the TSN assigned to it is used.
 In this way, reliable delivery is kept functionally separate from sequenced stream delivery.

 The acknowledgement and congestion avoidance function is responsible for packet retransmission when timely acknowledgement has not been received.
 Packet retransmission is conditioned by congestion avoidance procedures similar to those used for TCP.
-See Section 6 and Section 7 for a detailed description of the protocol procedures associated with this function.
+See Sections 6 and 7 for detailed descriptions of the protocol procedures associated with this function.